gamedig/node-gamedig/README.md

 Support is available on the [Discord](https://discord.gg/NVCMn3tnxH) for questions, or [GitHub](https://github.com/gamedig/node-gamedig/issues) for bugs.

+## Migration from v4 to v5
+Game Type IDs have been updated in GameDig v5.
+Make sure to check if your game's ID is in the [migration document](MIGRATION.md).

 ## Games List
 **node-GameDig** can query over 310 games + a few services!
 See the [GAMES_LIST.md](GAMES_LIST.md) file for the currently supported titles, not yet supported titles and notes about some of them.